jimporter/bfg9000/doc/user/reference.md

 Create a build step named *name* that runs a list of arbitrary commands, specified in either *cmd* or *cmds*; *cmd* takes a single command, whereas *cmds* takes a list of commands.
-Each command may either be a string to be parsed according to shell rules or a list of arguments to be passed directly to the process.
+Each command may be a string to be parsed according to shell rules, a file object (such as an [*executable*](#executable)), or a list of arguments to be passed directly to the process.

 You may also pass a dict to *environment* to set environment variables for the